prometheusWaluigi/quantum-plasmoid/theorems/ray-dag/README.md

 *   **Liquid Crystal Water (EZ Water):** RAY-DAG integrates Pollack's fourth-phase water as a crucial medium for **stabilizing quantum coherence (QSYNC waveguide)** and facilitating **energy flow** in the brain.
 It suggests water harmonics can feed energy into the coherence field, supporting self-sustaining conscious processes and providing a link between metabolism and cognition.
 *   **Microtubule Quantum Coherence Proposals:** RAY-DAG embraces the microtubule paradigm, considering each microtubule (or assembly) as a **node in the DAG** with interactions (edges) mediated by electrical signals, vibrations, or photon exchanges.
 The model refines these theories by addressing scale bridging (coherence field and water as mediators) and introducing the CAP trade-off for microtubule networks and the idea of temporary directed links formed by the coherence field.
 Experimental outlook includes studying synchronization of multiple microtubules, probing microtubule resonances in living neurons, and examining the effects of MAPs and microtubule-stabilizing/disrupting agents on cognition.
 *   **Conclusion: Toward a Unified Vision of Consciousness (RAY-DAG v2.1):** Presents RAY-DAG as a framework that unifies insights from various consciousness theories by considering interactions across multiple scales, orchestrated in a fractal quantum graph, amplified by liquid crystal water, and illuminated by biophotonic fields, all under realistic system constraints.
 It outlines a potential scenario of how a conscious moment might unfold within this framework and emphasizes the testability of the unified model.

+---

+## Podcasts

+There is currently no dedicated RAY-DAG podcast, but you can listen to related discussions in the [main repository Podcasts section](../../README.md#podcasts).